 unset.
 These commands have to be placed in the path and the user must have sufficient permissions to execute them.
 WinSCP expects “standard” behavior of these commands.
 You can avoid needing these commands by not using some of the WinSCP functions (

 ln, etc.) or by changing some configuration options (

 Just after establishing the connection with a server, all aliases on the above commands are cleared.
 This helps avoid unexpected behavior.

 Another precondition is that the output of all commands be in English.
 This mostly concerns names of months in directory listings (

 ls -la).
 Because of this, WinSCP clears all user variables that govern command output after login.
 If command output also reflects some other server settings, it may be necessary to change this before WinSCP can be used.

 The last necessary condition is the proper output of the

 ls -la command, particularly the standard number and ordering of the columns.
-If the default output does not satisfy the needs of WinSCP you can use Listing command option on the SCP/Shell page in the Login dialog to modify it.
+If the default output does not satisfy the needs of WinSCP you can use Listing command option on the SCP/Shell page on the Advanced Site Settings dialog to modify it.